AlienMan1053/spring26-game-jam/README.md

 **Scoping**

-Most student teams over-scope.
+* Most student teams over-scope.
 A tiny finished game is better than a big unfinished one!

-Finished >>> Perfect!
+* Finished > Perfect

   * **Good examples:**